Finding the Mean, Median, Mode and Range

 - Just like the median, the mode is not affected by outliers.

 - Useful to find the most “popular” or common item.
-This includes data set that does not involve numbers.
+This includes data sets that do not involve numbers.

-The mean is commonly known as the “average” which is calculated by getting the sum of all values in the list, and then divided by the number of entries.
-The symbol used to represent mean is , often read as “x-bar”.
+The mean is commonly known as the “average” which is calculated by getting the sum of all values in the list and then divided by the number of entries.
+The symbol used to represent the mean is [latex]\bar X[/latex], often read as “x-bar”.

 - To find the mean: